-The Supervisory Board is of the opinion that during the year 2014, its composition, mix and depth of available expertise; working processes; level and frequency of engagement in all critical Company activities; and access to all necessary and relevant information and the Company's management and staff were satisfactory and enabled it to carry out its duties towards all the Company's stakeholders.
+The Supervisory Board is of the opinion that during the year 2015, its composition, mix and depth of available expertise; working processes; level and frequency of engagement in all critical Company activities; and access to all necessary and relevant information and the Company's management and staff were satisfactory and enabled it to carry out its duties towards all the Company's stakeholders.

-The Supervisory Board would like to thank Sander van der Laan and Lodewijk Hijmans van den Bergh for their highly valued contributions to the Company.
+The Supervisory Board would like to thank Judith Sprieser for her highly valued contributions to the Company.

-The Supervisory Board would like to thank Ahold's shareholders for the trust they have put in the Company and its management.
-The Supervisory Board also wishes to express its appreciation for the continued dedication and efforts of the Management Board and all Ahold's associates.
+The Supervisory Board would also like to thank Ahold's shareholders for the trust they have put in the Company and its management.
+Finally, the Supervisory Board wishes to express its appreciation for the continued dedication and efforts of the Management Board and all of Ahold's associates.